-The input from public engagement demonstrates that zoning restrictions are not the barrier to further development of the city.
+The input coming from public engagement demonstrates that zoning restrictions are not the barrier to further development of the city.
 Rather, when viewing the zoning map with focus group discussions in mind, there is a clear need to extend city limits and expand to make way for the future developments expressed above.
 The physical geography limits expansion in the downtown area to some extent as water poses a barrier while also adding to the attractiveness of the area.
 Development, then, will need to come in the form of negotiating with landowners while also working with legal counsel to broaden the city's geographical base.

 Any outward expansion, of course, would be a slow process and rely on the capacity of sewer and water systems to accommodate more households and businesses.
-The City is currently exploring how to update these systems while keeping the cost of public utilities affordable (See Appendix A).
+The city is in discussions on how to update while also keeping the cost of public utilities reasonable (see Appendix A).

 Several nearby towns were built between lakes, like Vergas, and have focused on annexing shoreline properties over the course of decades to expand their limits.
-They slowly increased their city's footprint by providing city services, creating a mutually beneficial arrangement.
+They slowly grew their parameters in exchange for providing city services, providing for a mutually beneficial arrangement.
 This strategy allowed for the cities to expand and develop gradually while not overloading its systems.